Network configuration with Netplan on Ubuntu

 sudo netplan apply

-When you configure a failover IP in a virtual machine, you have to specify the route that will be used by the VM.
+When configuring a failover IP in a virtual machine, you must specify which route will be used by the VM.
 Your configuration file should look like the following example: